 When finding your purpose, you’re going to have to know, learn, and understand yourself better.
 And you can only do that through self-reflection.
-Instead of binging on sports, Netflix, gaming, porn, or drinking, try taking 15-20 minutes day, without distraction, and studying your secret desires, unique talents, skills, gifts, and abilities.
+Instead of binging on sports, Netflix, gaming, porn, or drinking, try taking 15 to 20 minutes a day without distraction to study your secret desires, unique talents, skills, gifts, and abilities.

 Step 3: Ask yourself and answer the tough questions.

-This is the natural progression from Step 2.
-Once you choose to spend some time alone, without distractions, take out a sheet a paper and write down your answers to the following questions without fear, judgment, or justification.
-Don’t worry, no one ever has to see them; so be honest:
+This is the natural progression from the second step.
+Once you choose to spend some time alone, without distractions, take out a sheet of paper and write down your answers to the following questions without fear, judgment, or justification.
+Don’t worry—no one ever has to see these, so be honest:

-- What topic, idea, issue, or problem in the world do you talk about, that when you do, you lose track of time?
-Hint: Your purpose is always associated with a problem YOU were meant to be an answer to.
+- What topic, idea, issue, or problem in the world are you talking about when you lose track of time?
+Hint: Your purpose is always associated with a problem to which YOU are a solution.

-- When it comes to your unique talents, skills, and abilities, what do you receive the most compliments for?
+- Regarding your unique talents, skills, and abilities, for what do you receive the most compliments?

-- When it comes to your unique talents, skills, and abilities, what do you have the most confidence in?
+- Regarding your unique talents, skills, and abilities, in what do you have the most confidence?

 - Given your unique talents, skills, gifts, and abilities, what would you attempt to do if you knew you couldn’t fail?